Underground Oil Tank Abandonment

 Also, be aware that heating oil supply companies usually do not remove all the oil when they pump out an oil tank because they do not want to remove any of the sludge.
 If they also abandon the tank it is quite likely that a significant quantity of oil will still be in the tank.

-A Cedar Rock tank abandonment ensures that all fluids and sludge are removed from the tank, removing any possibility of petroleum leakage from the tank in the future.
+During the abandonment of a tank, Cedar Rock ensures that all fluids and sludge are removed from the tank, removing any possibility of petroleum leakage from the tank in the future.
 In many cases, tanks abandoned by other methods still contain oil and/or sludge and can still cause leakage!